ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3.4 New Registration [**[↑]**](#table-of-content)

 #### A. Capture consent from the individual for data storage and utilization
-1. For every registration, the system provides an option for the Registration Officer (RO) to mark an individual's consent as Yes or No
+1. For every registration, the system provides an option for the Registration Officer to mark an individual's consent as Yes or No
-1. The RO marks consent after confirming with the individual offline.
+1. The Registration Officer marks consent after confirming with the individual offline.
 1. Whether the consent is marked as Yes/No, it will not have any impact on issuance of UIN for that individual and the system will not execute any validations in this regard during packet processing.

 #### B. Transliteration: Virtual keyboard

 1. The virtual keyboard icon for the secondary language appears only once on the demographic details page.
-1. The RO enters text by clicking inside the text area, and then invokes the virtual keyboard.
+1. The Registration Officer enters text by clicking inside the text area, and then invokes the virtual keyboard.
-1. The RO uses the virtual keyboard for primary language too.
+1. The Registration Officer uses the virtual keyboard for primary language too.

 #### C. Mark an individual's date of birth as 'Verified' (Not Specified for Morocco)
-1. For new registration or UIN update, the system provides an option for the Registration Officer (RO) to mark an individual's date of birth as ‘Verified’.
+1. For new registration or UIN update, the system provides an option for the Registration Officer to mark an individual's date of birth as ‘Verified’.
 1. For a new registration, the ‘Verified’ field is displayed as an option next to Date of Birth field.
 The default state should be unchecked.
-When checked, it indicates that the RO has verified the date of birth of the individual.
+When checked, it indicates that the Registration Officer has verified the date of birth of the individual.
 1. For a UIN update, the ‘Verified’ field is applicable only when the Age/Date of Birth field is selected for update.
 #### D. Register an individual who is less than 5 years old.
 1. MOSIP system does not have an explicit ‘Category’ for registering children less than five years.
-However, the date of birth should automatically determine the category of the applicant.
+However, the date of birth will automatically determine the category of the applicant, which can be setup by the country as required.
-2. When a registration officer starts a new registration, the system intuitively determines if the registration is for a child using the date of birth.
+1. When a registration officer starts a new registration, the system intuitively determines if the registration is for a child using the date of birth.
-3. If the date of birth indicates that the registration is for a child is less than 5 years on the date of registration, and if parent/guardian’s UIN exists.
-4. The system captures parent/guardian's details: UIN/Name/Biometrics/Proof of relationship.
+1. If the date of birth indicates that the registration is for a child is less than 5 years on the date of registration, and if parent/guardian’s UIN exists.
+Then the system captures parent/guardian's details: UIN/Name/Biometrics/Proof of relationship.
-5. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system should ensure parent/guardian is registered first
+1. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system should ensure parent/guardian is registered first and at least RID is available.
-6. The system captures parent/guardian's details: Registration ID/Name/-Biometrics/PoR (Processor will pick up parent/guardian's registration first prior to child)
+1. The system captures parent/guardian's details: Registration ID/Name/-Biometrics/PoR (Processor will pick up parent/guardian's registration first prior to child)
-7. The system triggers error messages as applicable
 #### E. Mark an individual as Foreigner or Non-Foreigner
-For every new registration, the system provides an option on the demographic details page for the Registration Officer (RO) to mark an individual as either a citizen of that country or a Foreigner.
+For every new registration, the system provides an option on the demographic details page for the Registration Officer  to mark an individual as either a citizen of that country or a Foreigner.

-If the RO selects the desired option, indicates that the individual is a Foreigner.
+If the Registration Officer selects the desired option, indicates that the individual is a Foreigner.
 If option is not selected, indicates that the individual is a citizen of that country.
 #### F. Enter the demographic details for registration

 **The Registration Officer opts to initiate a new registration**
-1. The system allows the registration officer to enter the individual’s demographic details such as Name, Gender, DOB, Residential Address, and other fields based on the workflow as configured by the admin.
+1. The system allows the registration officer to enter the individual’s demographic details such as Name, Gender, DOB, Residential Address, and other fields based on the [**ID Object Definition**](MOSIP-ID-Object-definition) as configured by the admin.
 1. The system validates the entered demographic fields.
 1. Displays error message in case of validation failure.
 1. On successful validation, proceeds to next step.